vaz/pokenamehex/README.md

 ### Usage

 Put it on your PATH somewhere.
-Or don't.
+Or don't and run it like `./pokenamehex` or whatever.
 See if I care!

 Straight ouf ot `-h`, have fun.